piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * Forked and extended from original plugin for Jigoshop ("Jigoshop Delivery Notes" at GitHub)

 == Upgrade Notice ==

+= 1.5 =
+Update your custom style.css.
+Remove any width and height CSS properties that were assigned to the img tag.

 = 1.2.4 =
 Many template functions were updated.
 Please update your custom template too or everything breaks!